-Before talking about this orthodontic appliance, we should discuss why a patient would need it.
-Tongue thrusting is essentially the placement of the tongue in an incorrect position during swallowing.
+Tongue thrusting (commonly known as tongue placement habit) is the incorrect pushing of the tongue towards our teeth when swallowing.
+Human beings are constantly swallowing, so our tongues exert enormous pressure on our teeth every time we swallow.
 On average, you swallow a total of 500 to 700 times per day, and your tongue exerts about four pounds of pressure onto your teeth every time you swallow.

-This constant pressure of the tongue will force the teeth out of alignment.
-Besides the pressure exerted while swallowing, nervous thrusting also pushes the tongue against the teeth while it is at rest.
+So when done incorrectly, the constant pressure of the tongue will force the teeth out of alignment.
 The act of thrusting your tongue against your teeth is an involuntary, subconscious habit that is difficult to correct.

-- Difficulty swallowing can be a result of conditions with your adenoids, tonsils, or frequent sore throats.
+- Difficulty swallowing as a result of adenoids, tonsils, or frequent sore throats conditions.

-- The angle of the jawline or other hereditary factors within a family
+- The angle of the jawline or any other hereditary factors within a family.

-There are several variations of tongue thrust and its related orthodontic problems:
+There are several variations, and most of them are related to orthodontic problems:

 - Anterior thrust – the lower lip pulls in, and the lower incisors and the upper incisors protrude extremely from their normal position.
 An anterior thrust will usually result in overexertion of the patient’s chin muscles (mentalis).

 - Unilateral thrust – in which the bite is typically open on either side.

 - Bilateral thrust – posterior teeth from the first bicuspid through back molars can be open on both sides, and the anterior bite is closed.
 The bilateral thrust is the most difficult to correct.

 - Bilateral anterior open bite – the only teeth that touch are the molars.
 The patient’s bite is entirely open on both sides, resulting in frontal teeth that never touch.
 Typically, patients with a bilateral anterior open bite will also have large tongues.